 Sponsorship payments: In addition to revenue sharing, Hilliard Lyons may receive payments from distributors, investment advisors, or other entities affiliated with mutual funds to sponsor award trips for Wealth Advisors and company-wide conferences or events.
 These payments are generally referred to as “sponsorship payments.”
 Other service providers not listed here may pay directly for educational seminars for Wealth Advisors or clients.

-During 2017, these mutual fund sponsors made sponsorship payments to Hilliard Lyons of up to $75,000: American Funds, Deutsche Funds, Federated, First Trust, Franklin Templeton, Invesco Funds, LoCorr Funds, MFS, PIMCO, and Russell Investments.
+During 2018, these mutual fund sponsors made sponsorship payments to Hilliard Lyons of up to $75,000: American Funds, BlackRock, DWS, First Trust, Invesco Funds, LoCorr Funds, PIMCO, and Russell Investments.

 What does all of this mean to you?